-For any disability-related issues regarding any city facilities, please email Carole Young or call 410-396-3790.
+For any disability-related issues regarding any city facilities, please email Carole Young by clicking here or by calling 410-396-3790.

 In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA"), the City of Baltimore will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.